-The Online Handbook of Argumentation for AI (OHAAI) is a curation of selected peer-reviewed papers summarising (ongoing) PhD work on Argumentation in AI, published as an annual online Open Access handbook.
-OHAAI is designed to serve as a research hub to keep track of the latest and upcoming PhD-driven research on the theory and application of argumentation in all areas related to AI.
-The handbook's goals are to:
+The Online Handbook of Argumentation for AI (OHAAI) is a collection of selected peer-reviewed papers summarising ongoing PhD research on Argumentation in AI, published annually as an online Open Access handbook.
+OHAAI serves as a research hub to track the latest PhD projects on the theory and application of argumentation.
+We maintain a rolling deadline for submissions, allowing contributors to submit their work anytime.
+OHAAI’s aims are to:

 By contributing to OHAAI, you will have the opportunity to get your work published in a citable peer-reviewed venue.
 If you are just at the beginning of your PhD studies then publishing in OHAAI will help you start building your research profile from an early stage.
 If you are still doing your PhD and have already published some of your work or if you have recently submitted your PhD thesis, contributing to OHAAI will help boost your research profile even further, providing peers with a concise understanding of the work you have conducted during your PhD.
 OHAAI is a continuous annual project, which means you will be able to submit updates to your work each year in order to keep the research community in touch with the progress of your PhD.